Farewell to Floren McDonald LeBaron:

 Look for the worst,

-Much thanks to my niece Vicky Rogers LeBaron for allowing me to share her following Tribute — a fantastic Farewell Eulogy to her father-in-law/my uncle Floren McDonald LeBaron:
+Much thanks to my niece, Vicky Rogers LeBaron, for allowing me to share the following Tribute — a touching Farewell Eulogy she scribed for her father-in-law Floren McDonald LeBaron:

 HOW CAN WE POSSIBLY SAY GOODBYE?